takatz28/HOMeR-Hardware-OMR/README.md

   * [Vivado] Design Suite 2019.1 (primarily Xilinx SDK)
   * Digilent Support [Board Files] for Vivado
 * Hardware
-  * Zybo Z7: Zynq-7000 ARM/FPGA SoC Development Board (Z7-20 variant)
+  * [Zybo] Z7: Zynq-7000 ARM/FPGA SoC Development Board (Z7-20 variant)
   * Speaker with an AUX connection

-## Initial Setup
+## Setup Instructions
+1. Download the required software.
+2. Clone the repository.
+3. Open the _HOMeR.mlapp_ within the HOMeR folder.
+4. Select sheet music image(s) to be read, then click on the _Read_ _Score_ button.
+5. Once the processing is complete, open Xilinx SDK.
+...When prompted for the workspace, select the _OrganNotes.sdk_ folder.
+6. Connect the Zybo board to the computer using a micro-USB cord.
+Insert one end of an AUX cord to the HPH OUT port of the board, and the other to the speaker.
+7. Program the FPGA.
+8. Click ok _Run_ _As_ &gt; _Launch_ _On_ _Hardware_ _(GDB)_.

 ## Demonstrations
 * _Synthesizer_: The tune files being read by the synthesizer were hardcoded to test its capabilities before final integration.